Sandy Dennis: Later career

-Dennis died from ovarian cancer on March 2, 1992, at her home in Westport, Connecticut, at age 54.

 Personal life

 Dennis lived with prominent jazz musician Gerry Mulligan from 1965 to 1974.
 In October 1965, her hometown newspaper, The Lincoln Star, published an Associated Press article stating she and Mulligan had married in Connecticut in June of that year.
 In a 1989 interview with People, however, Dennis admitted that they only pretended to be married after she unintentionally became pregnant.
 Dennis miscarried, adding, "If I'd been a mother, I would have loved the child, but I just didn't have any connection with it when I was pregnant ...
 I never, ever wanted children.
 It would have been like having an elephant."

-From 1980 to 1985, Dennis lived with actor Eric Roberts.
+From 1980 to 1985, Dennis lived with actor Eric Roberts, 19 years her junior.
 On June 4, 1981, her German Shepherd was riding with Roberts when he crashed his vehicle into a tree.
-Roberts, who was under the influence of cocaine at the time, fell in a coma for 72 hours and had to withdraw from the Broadway show Mass Appeal.
-Dennis's dog survived the accident.
+Roberts, who was under the influence of cocaine at the time, was in a coma for 72 hours and had to withdraw from the Broadway show Mass Appeal.
+Dennis' dog survived the accident.
 She and Roberts were engaged to be married in spring 1983, but the ceremony never took place.
+In his 2024 autobiography Runaway Train, Roberts wrote that he too had impregnated Dennis, but she got an abortion.

-Dennis's sexual orientation was subjected to public discussion as early as 1968, when the scandal magazine Uncensored ran a story that labeled her a lesbian.
-In an article published more than 20 years after Dennis' death, Eric Roberts identified her as bisexual.
+Dennis' sexual orientation was a matter of public discussion as early as 1968, when the scandal magazine Uncensored ran a story that labeled her a lesbian.
+In an article published less than four years after Dennis' death, Eric Roberts identified her as bisexual.
 According to Roberts, Dennis told him she had many lesbian relationships and that she "appreciated the beauty of women.
 But she also liked and appreciated what a very, very young man could do to a woman, I suppose."

-During Dennis's lifetime, in-depth published interviews with her, such as one with The Christian Science Monitor during her stint performing in an ensemble cast at the John F. Kennedy Center for the Performing Arts in 1981, made no mention of close relationships with women.
-That interview included the following exchange about her marital status:
+During Dennis' lifetime, in-depth published interviews with her, such as one with The Christian Science Monitor during her stint performing in an ensemble cast at the John F. Kennedy Center for the Performing Arts in 1981, made no mention of close relationships with women.
+That interview included the following exchange between journalist Louise Sweeney and Dennis about her marital status:

+Dennis also dated actor Gerald S. O'Loughlin.